By Laura Kemp • 17 December 2021 • 15:11

-The UK has admitted there will be no Brexit deal this year as talks over Northern Ireland are in deadlock.
+UK admits there will be no Brexit deal this year as talks are in deadlock.
+Image - Pixabay

 The UK has admitted there will be no Brexit deal this year as talks over Northern Ireland are in deadlock, with Brexit Minister Lord Frost saying a solution “needs to be found urgently early next year” after missing his own autumn deadline.